Current TV: 2013: Acquisition by Al Jazeera

 On January 2, 2013, Al Jazeera Media Network announced that it had purchased Current Media, LLC and would be closing down the Current TV channel while launching and integrating the remains of Current into a new American news channel titled Al Jazeera America using its distribution network.
 Prior to the sale, it was believed that Al Gore and Joel Hyatt each owned approximately twenty percent of Current Media, business magnate Ronald Burkle owned about twenty-five percent, and Comcast and DirecTV each owned more than five percent.
 The terms of the deal were undisclosed.
 According to Forbes and The New York Times, the purchase was about US$500 million.
 The purchase by Al Jazeera occurred after an attempt by TheBlaze to purchase the media company was rejected in 2012.

 Immediately after the announcement, Time Warner Cable and Bright House Networks, which both broadcast Current TV to nine million American homes, announced they would be dropping the channel, but said they would consider airing Al Jazeera America.
-It was previously reported in April 2012 that Time Warner and Bright House were considering to drop the channel due to low ratings.
+It was previously reported in April 2012 that TWC and Bright House were considering to drop the channel due to low ratings.
 Al Jazeera America still replaced Current TV on Comcast, Dish Network, Verizon and DirecTV.
 AT&T dropped Current TV the morning before it changed to Al Jazeera America prompting a lawsuit for breach of contract from Al Jazeera Media Network.
 Time Warner and Bright House later added Al Jazeera America on December 6, 2013, after a new deal was signed 2 months earlier.
 AT&T would add the channel on June 27, 2014.